Pratham16112002/Markdown-notes/Personal Home/Vocab.md

-belie : cover something up , mask. mortify : cause someone to feel very embarrassed. incensed : very angry. dogmatic : if you are dogmatic , then you think that you are right even if you're not, and think everyone else is wrong.
+belie : cover something up , mask. mortify : cause someone to feel very embarrassed. incensed : very angry. dogmatic : if you are dogmatic , then you think that you are right even if you're not, and think everyone else is wrong or doctrinaire. iconoclastic : criticizing or attacking any belief or institution or heterodox.